panva/node-oidc-provider/docs/configuration.md

 const configuration = { features: { requestUri: Boolean[false] } };
 ```

-To also enable require_request_uri_registration do the following
+To also enable require_request_uri_registration configure requestUri as an object like so:
 ```js
 const configuration = { features: { requestUri: { requireRequestUriRegistration: true } } };
 ```